-Birth control pills are a popular and effective method of contraception.
-However, missing pill days, vomiting, and taking certain medications, among other factors, can reduce the effectiveness of the pill, potentially resulting in an unintended pregnancy.
+Birth control pills are a popular and effective way to prevent pregnancy.
+However, missing pill days, vomiting, and certain medications, among other factors, can reduce its effectiveness.
+This could lead to an unintended pregnancy.

 Anyone who is worried that they might not be able to take the pill correctly should discuss other birth control options with a healthcare professional.